Querent-ai/querent-docs/querent/docs/faqs/faqs.md

 ## What is the license for R!AN?
 We offer two variants: R!AN and R!AN+.

-- **R!AN**: Supports starting one node with one pipeline per session.
+- **R!AN**: Supports starting one node with one Attention Graph Fabric pipeline per session.
 It allows data sources from local file systems and supports [retriever-type](../guides/retriever_traversar_review.md) searches/data discovery.
-- **R!AN+**: Offers all data sources [listed here](../guides/data_sources.md).
+- **R!AN+**: Offers all data sources [listed here](../guides/data_sources.md) and [semantic data fabrics](../advanced/explore_data_fabric.md).
 It also provides advanced features like [traversing the semantic data fabric](../guides/retriever_traversar_review.md) for detailed data discovery and using GraphRag over these traversed results to identify themes and semantic concepts grounded on your private domain datasets.
-This helps connect information across large volumes of data and answer complex questions beyond the capabilities of keyword and retriever-type data discovery.
+This helps connect information across large volumes of data and answer queries beyond the capabilities of keyword and retriever-type data discovery.

 ## Do I need to purchase a license for development use?
 No, R!AN is free to use for all development and pre-production purposes.